MeirionHughes/pipeline-linq/README.md

-# pipeline-async-linq
+# pipeline-linq
-sync and async linq generators and helpers, with complete typescript support.
+sync and async generators/helpers to form linq-like iterable queries, complete will full typescript and es2015 `module` support.

 ## Install
 install with either npm or yarn: